surthgide/thesis/text/2_sec.typ

 $ cal(R)_(a b) = 2 (partial_a phi) (partial_b phi) + 1/2 g_(a b) V(phi) $

-From the line element in 4 dimensions we extrapolate the inverse metric tensor
+From the line element in 4 dimensions of @line-el we extrapolate the inverse metric tensor

 $ g^(a b) = op(diag)(- 1/U, U, R^(-2), R^(-2) f(Omega)^(-1)) $